izzymsft/confluent-cloud-current-2024-demo/README.md

-# confluent-cloud-current-2024-demo
+# Confluent Cloud Current 2024 demo

-Confluent Cloud Current 2024 demo
+Thank you for stopping by.
+The sample code for the demo will be make available soon